Noba1anc3/trash_classify_competition/PyTorch-YOLOv3/README.md

 1. Zip converted dataset to zipfile

 2. Path of training and testing set's images are stored in config/train.txt and config/test.txt.

 They are the address in the virtual container

-3.If using pretrained weights，please upload to OBS bucket previously，and add parameter
+3.To use pretrained weights，please upload the model to OBS bucket previously，and add parameter to config

 `--pretrained_weights = s3://your_bucket/{model}`